Cookies

 • Centralized backup solution

-• Engineering and test environments that can be provisioned very quickly
+• Engineering and test environments that can be set up very quickly

 Freelance + Virtualisation = Freedom

-Over the past 30 years, CTE has designed, engineered, and implemented numerous SCADA systems.
-What is SCADA?SCADA (Supervisory Control and Data Acquisition) is a hardware and software system for real-time control.
-It collects process data to provide a centralized view of operational processes. and control systems.
+Over the past 30 years, CTE has had the opportunity to SCADAWhat is SCADA?SCADA (Supervisory Control and Data Acquisition) is a hardware and software system designed for real-time control.
+It collects process data to provide a centralized view of operational processes. and design, plan, and implement control systems.
 Products from Siemens, ABB, Emerson, GE Fanuc, Rockwell, and Copa-Data were used in these projects.
 More important than the question of whether one is better than the other is what the requirements are and how the system can be planned and implemented.
 Even the best control system can end up in a confusing mess due to improper planning.
-On the other hand, a structured SCADA project can offer a customer and their facility exactly what is needed.
+On the other hand, a well-structured SCADA project can offer a customer and their facility exactly what is needed.

 Variants of the cluster structure